-When it comes to the best dog treats, a quick scan of the supermarket shelves shows there’s plenty of options to choose from, but while these make for a great everyday reward, holiday-themed homemade dog treats can elevate these doggy favorites to something truly special.
+When it comes to the best dog treats to feed your pup, of course there are plenty of high-quality options lining the shelves, but taking some time to make a batch of holiday-themed homemade dog treats is a great way of elevating these doggy favorites to something truly special.

 - 5 tablespoons vegetable oil